smikulec21/Google-Data-Analytics-Capstone-Project/README.md

 Our overarching objective is to create a data-driven marketing strategy that effectively encourages casual riders to transition into annual members.
 By achieving this, we aim to bolster Cyclistic's revenue and profitability.

+# Process

+1. Appending files in MS Access
+2. Checking data types
+3. Checking if there are duplicated rows
+4. Deleting the rows with null values (with sql)
+5. Exporting the concatenated file
+6. Uploading the file into Power BI
+7. Splitting the started_at and ended_at columns into started_date/started_time and ended_date/ended_time
+8. Adding a ride duration